One year full-time or two years part-time

 You apply directly to Birkbeck for this course, using the online application.

-We ask all applicants to submit a piece of written work, which takes the form of a critical appraisal, in not more than 1000 words, of a recent exhibition in a major public or commercial gallery.
+We ask all applicants to, which takes the form of a critical appraisal, in not more than 1000 words, of a recent exhibition in a major public or commercial gallery.